slowernews/wisdom-tldr/README.md

 ===
 ###On priorities and focus

-RULE: Big wins first.
+Big wins first.
 Then the details.

-Concentrate your forces (23rd law of power).
+> *'Concentrate your forces' -- Robert Green (23rd law of power)

 > *'You can do anything, but not everything.' -- David Allen*